Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |--------------------------------|-----------------------|--------------------|----------------------|-------------------------|------------------------------------------------------------------------|---------|-------------------|--------------------|---------------------|
 |[Condition](#instruction-format)| 1                     |Op-Code             | Immediate Enable Bit | Write Long Enable Bit   | [Bit Manipulation](#applying-shifts-and-rotations-within-instructions) |ignored  |Operand 1 Register | Operand 2          | Destination Register|

-These instructions work exactly as the once [above](sub-cmp-bus-add-cmn-adc-sbc-bsc) with the slight difference that there is no "Disable Write Back Bit" but a "Write Long Enable Bit" instead.
-If this bit is set, the full 64 bit output of the multiplication will be written back.
-Since a 64 bit value does not fit within a single register, the lower 32 bits will be written into the destination register and the upper 32 bits will be written into the register with the number of the destination register + 1.
+These instructions work exactly as the one [above](sub-cmp-bus-add-cmn-adc-sbc-bsc) with the slight difference that there is no "Disable Write Back Bit" but a "Write Long Enable Bit" instead.
+If this bit is set, the full 64-bit output of the multiplication will be written back.
+Since a 64-bit value does not fit within a single register, the lower 32 bits will be written into the destination register and the upper 32 bits will be written into the register with the number of the destination register + 1.

 Assembly Syntax Examples: